 And with that, there’s really no reason to get any other option.
 You’re almost certainly going to see the best value out of three chambers.

-Another big factor in choosing an herb grinder is the type of material you can get it made out of.
+Another big factor in choosing herb grinders is the type of material you can get it made out of.
 There are three major areas here: plastic/acrylic, wood and metal.
 We’ll take a look at the pros and cons below.